The Anarchy: Final phases (1147–1152)

-End of the war
+Aftermath

-Peace negotiations (1153–54)
+Peace negotiations (1153–1154)

-Henry FitzEmpress returned to England again at the start of 1153 with a small army, supported in the north and east of England by Ranulf of Chester and Hugh Bigod.
-Stephen's castle at Malmesbury was besieged by Henry's forces and the king responded by marching west with an army to relieve it.
+Henry FitzEmpress returned to England again at the start of 1153 with a small army, supported in the north and east of England by Ranulf and Hugh Bigod.
+Stephen's castle at Malmesbury was besieged by Henry's forces, and Stephen responded by marching west with an army to relieve it.
 Stephen unsuccessfully attempted to force Henry's smaller army to fight a decisive battle along the River Avon.
-In the face of the increasingly wintry weather, Stephen agreed to a temporary truce and returned to London, leaving Henry to travel north through the Midlands where the powerful Robert de Beaumont, Earl of Leicester, announced his support for the Angevin cause.
-Despite only modest military successes, Henry and his allies now controlled the south-west, the Midlands and much of the north of England.
+In the face of wintry weather, Stephen agreed to a temporary truce and returned to London, leaving Henry to travel north through the Midlands where the powerful Robert de Beaumont, Earl of Leicester, announced his support for the Angevin cause.
+Despite only modest military successes, Henry and his allies controlled the south-west, the Midlands and much of the north of England.
 A delegation of senior English clergy met with Henry and his advisers at Stockbridge shortly before Easter.
 Many of the details of their discussions are unclear, but it appears that the churchmen emphasised that while they supported Stephen as king, they sought a negotiated peace; Henry reaffirmed that he would avoid the English cathedrals and would not expect the bishops to attend his court.

 Stephen intensified the long-running siege of Wallingford Castle in a final attempt to take this major Angevin stronghold.
-The fall of Wallingford appeared imminent and Henry marched south in an attempt to relieve the siege, arriving with a small army and placing Stephen's besieging forces under siege themselves.
-Upon news of this, Stephen gathered up a large force and marched from Oxford, and the two sides confronted each other across the River Thames at Wallingford in July.
+The fall of Wallingford appeared imminent, and Henry marched south in an attempt to relieve the siege, arriving with a small army and surrounding Stephen's besieging forces.
+Stephen gathered up a large force and marched from Oxford, and the two sides confronted each other across the River Thames at Wallingford in July.
 By this point in the war, the barons on both sides seem to have been eager to avoid an open battle.
 As a result, instead of a battle ensuing, members of the church brokered a truce, to the annoyance of both Stephen and Henry.